amygdalama/dive-into-python3/4-strings/notes.md

     Are they equivalent?

-    Oh, a cool thing you can do with {} but not %s (or maybe I'm not clever enough to figure out how to do this with %s):
+    Compound field names: Oh, a cool thing you can do with {} but not %s (or maybe I'm not clever enough to figure out how to do this with %s):

         >>> suffixes = ['KB', 'MB', 'GB', 'TB', 'PB', 'EB', 'ZB', 'YB']
         >>> '1000'{0[0]} = 1{0[1]}'.format(suffixes)